 Nine Days is dialogue-heavy, and at times, I felt like I was watching a professional play on screen.
 The dialogue of every character felt raw and real.
 The pacing of discussions is pleasing and enhanced by how different each character is.
 Whenever Will interacts with someone, the outcome of their time together is always unpredictable.

 The film’s visuals are tremendous and stunning to watch.
 Nothing on screen was ever dull.
 There are plenty of highly creative moments that only enhance the heartfelt emotions and assist with the film’s general ‘wow’ factor.
 The audio score features violins playing with a folk-like sound.
 While the music seems light and straightforward, it’s highly effective during key scenes and, again, assists with powerful and engaging moments on screen.

 Performances all around are a complete knockout.
 Winston Duke, as the lead, is nothing but incredible in his role as Will.
 His performance is genuinely applaud worthy.
 The supporting cast deliver terrific performances that will have audiences laughing or caring for them.

 Overall, going into this film, I knew very little about its plot.
 Nine Days genuinely left me speechless.
 It is a touching, mysterious, dramatic, heartfelt, and powerful film.
 The cinematography is nothing but beautiful, and the musical score is impacting and emotional.
 Performances by all the cast are tremendous, but the biggest standout is Winston Duke as the lead Will.
 Nothing on screen is predictable, and I adored the film’s level of creativity and storyline.
 This film may perhaps be the best movie I have seen in years.
 Wow!
-Nine Days (2020) is Now Available in Cinemas!
+Nine Days (2020) is Now Available on DVD!